 The AUGP provides partnership and key support to the educational programs of the Australian National University Medical School (ANUMS).

 The Unit's objective is to provide four key resources to the community:

 - Research related to general practice, including audit and evaluation.

 - Service, including both clinical services in general practice, and administrative/committee/other service relevant to the joint venture partners.

 - Networking, promoting collaboration among health care providers within the community and between community health care providers and the hospital sector.

 The AUGP works together with Australian National University Medical School (ANUMS) to deliver the Integrated Child and Community Health (ICCH) program.

-The AUGP has oversees clinical placements in general practice for students in 3rd year.
+The AUGP oversees clinical placements in general practice for students in 3rd year.
 The unit has extensive teaching commitments in third year where the majority of GP is taught in the curriculum.
+Further information regarding general practice teaching can be found here.
 In addition members of the AUGP staff support and contribute to population health, professionalism and leadership teaching and teaching in indigenous health.
 Members of the unit have taken senior roles in curriculum development and review.